 2. Cleaning Supplies

 Hard to beat the prices at Walmart on products like Windex, Pledge, Comet, Pine-Sol, Drano, and the like.
-For example, Amazon sells a 32oz bottle of Windex for $8.85, Walmart has the same size for $3.12.
+For example, Amazon sells a 1 gallon container of Windex for $21.07, BJ’s sells the the same size for $11.99 and it comes with a spray bottle.

 Also, Amazon sells Comet for $0.31 an ounce while Walmart has it for $0.11 an ounce.
 For those of you (like me) who suck at math, that’s like 3 times cheaper at Walmart.